unconnected-dev/javascript-18/_udemy/understanding_the_weird_parts/readme.txt

 In JavaScript, functions are treated as first-class citizens.
 This means functions are objects, and you can do anything with them that you can do with other objects

+Expression
+An expression is a unit of code that produces a value.
+It can be a part of a larger statement and doesn't necessarily need to be assigned to a variable

+Mutate
+To change or modify something

+Immutable
+Something that cannot be changed